dcc6fvo/terraform-app-load-balance/README.md

   - two management instances each in a different public subnet that can be used with Ansible and/or another config. tool
   - two webserver instances each in a different private subnet that will respond to the load balancer requests

-*NAT Gateways, Routers, Databases were abstract from the design but necessary
+*NAT Gateways, Routers, Databases were abstract from the design but are necessary

 <p align="center">
   <img src="img/terraform-app-load-balance.drawio.png" alt="Advanced real world example of vagrant and virtualbox configuration">